MarcDiethelm/xtc/Documentation.md

 	/_view/example?solo

 **Views can be pinned** to the top of the list by adding their name to an array in the file `_config/pinned-views.json`.
 The pinned views will be presented in the order they appear in the file.
+The file is optional.

 ## Basic Authentication and Bypass for IP Ranges